EliasOenal/verity/verity.md

 ## Outlook
 ### Network
 - `Light Nodes`: Besides full nodes with full replication one can also operate light nodes that only request cubes on demand.
 They should prefer to connect to full nodes and communicate their status as network leaves.
+- `Bloom filters`: To further improve efficiency light nodes receive bloom filters of connected nodes in order to determine which peers to request cubes from.
 - `DHT Nodes`: Another extension could be DHT nodes.
 Instead of aiming for full replication, these nodes just replicate a portion of the cube-space within their DHT address range.
 They have a bit less utility to the network, but also can operate with less resources.
 - `Merkle Patricia Trie`: To improve efficiency during synchronization we can store all hashes in an MPT.
 This would allow efficient comparison and synchronization with a time complexity of O(log(n)).
 Likely advisable to scale beyond a million cubes per day.
 ### Client